abdelCrushIT/TripBuilderApi/readme.md

 1. **GET /airports**

   [ get all available airports ]
+2. GET /trips

+  [ get all trips info ]
-2. GET /trips/{tripId}
+3. GET /trips/{tripId}

-  [ get trip info with all related flights ]
+  [ get specific trip info with all related flights ]
-3. PUT /trips/{tripId}/flights/{departAirportCode-destAirportCode}
+4. PUT /trips/{tripId}/flights/{departAirportCode-destAirportCode}

   [ Add new flight to a trip ex: /trips/2/flights/CDG-DBX] departAirportCode and destAirportCode are airport codes.
-4. DELETE /trips/{tripId}/flights/{departAirportCode-destAirportCode}
+5. DELETE /trips/{tripId}/flights/{departAirportCode-destAirportCode}

   [ Delete a flight to a trip ex: /trips/2/flights/CDG-DBX] departAirportCode and destAirportCode are airport codes.